gutsche/ForThePublic/cv/cv.md

 High Energy Physics (HEP) requires very large amounts of computing resources to analyze simulations and data recorded by the detectors.
 I have extensive experience in planning, developing, and operating distributed computing infrastructures that provide access to several hundred-thousand computing cores and hundreds of petabytes of disk space.
 I am intimately familiar with scientific grid sites, academic and commercial clouds and the largest U.S. supercomputers.

-I was part of a worldwide community planning process for the software and computing infrastructure of the High Luminosity LHC (HL-LHC, 2026), which will require many times the computing resources as today.
-The goal of the community planning exercise was to provide the basis for an R&D program to reduce this increase significantly through disruptive changes to software and computing.
-Examples are new analysis paradigms using industry technologies, and vectorized and SIMD programming technologies and machine learning approaches to exploit new hardware architectures like accelerators and GPUs.
-I was an author for the [overview white paper of the community](http://arxiv.org/abs/1712.06982) and was co-editor of the topical white paper about the future of [data analysis in High Energy Physics](http://arxiv.org/abs/1804.03983).
+I am part of a worldwide community process to prepare the software and computing infrastructure for the High Luminosity LHC (HL-LHC, 2026), which will require many times the computing resources as today.
+I was part of the community planning exercise to provide the basis for an R&D program to reduce this increase significantly through disruptive changes to software and computing.
+Examples are new analysis paradigms using industry technologies, and vectorized and SIMD programming technologies and machine learning approaches to exploit new hardware architectures like accelerators and GPUs, as well as new concept in the area of data organiztion, management and analysis (DOMA).
+I was co-author for the [overview white paper of the community](http://arxiv.org/abs/1712.06982) and was co-editor of the topical white paper about the future of [data analysis in High Energy Physics](http://arxiv.org/abs/1804.03983).

 My recent interest is to explore industry technologies for analysis of petabyte scale datasets.
 For this purpose, I started the [CMS Big Data Project](https://cms-big-data.github.io/).
-One component is a collaboration with Intel on scaling of analysis facilities to Petabytes.
-Fermilab recently joined [CERN openlab](https://openlab.cern/) to make this collaboration a possibility.
+One component was a collaboration with Intel on scaling of analysis facilities to Petabytes using Apache Spark, that was concluded successfully in January 2019.
+Fermilab joined [CERN openlab](https://openlab.cern/) to make this collaboration a reality, which opens up the possibility for more collaborations and projects in the future.

 I held many management positions at the Fermi National Accelerator Laboratory and within the international CMS collaboration, supervising up to 100 individuals across many time zones.
-In September 2016, I was appointed U.S.CMS Software and Computing Operations Deputy Program manager overseeing the U.S. CMS Tier-1 and Tier-2 facilities as well as software maintenance and development for core software to computing infrastructure software to analysis systems.
-In this context, I am working together with DOE and NSF and partners at the universities and other labs to enable analysis of LHC particle collisions in the U.S. for the 2500 physicist strong CMS collaboration.
+In March 2019, I was appointed U.S.CMS Software and Computing Operations Program manager overseeing the U.S. CMS Tier-1 and Tier-2 facilities as well as software maintenance and development efforts for core software, computing infrastructure software and analysis systems.
+In this context, I am working together with DOE and NSF and partners at the universities and other labs to enable analysis of LHC particle collisions in the U.S. for the 2500 physicist strong CMS collaboration, and prepare for HL-LHC.

 I regularly speak at interational conferences and workshops and am member of the editorial board of the journal for [Computing and Software for Big Science](https://www.springer.com/physics/particle+and+nuclear+physics/journal/41781?countryChanged=true).